jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

   (b) has jurisdiction under this Act in respect of any natural and physical resource or area— (2A) Sections 9, 12, 13, 14, and 15 do not apply to any action taken under subsection (2).
 (3) As soon as practicable after entering any place under this section, every person must identify himself or herself and inform the occupier of the place of the entry and the reasons for it.
+(3A) However, if the occupier cannot be found in the place, subsection (3) is satisfied, and the local authority or consent authority is not required to take further action to contact the occupier, if—
+  (a) there is displayed in a prominent place on the land a notice that gives the date of entry, the time of entry, the reasons for entry, and the contact details of a person who can provide further information; and
+  (b) as soon as practicable after entering the land, the local authority or consent authority serves written notice (containing the same information as in paragraph (a)) on the person who is the ratepayer for the land for the purposes of the Local Government (Rating) Act 2002.
 (4) Nothing in this section shall authorise any person to do anything in relation to an emergency involving a marine oil spill or suspected marine oil spill within the meaning of section 281 of the Maritime Transport Act 1994.
 (5) In this section and section 330A, lifeline utility means a lifeline utility within the meaning of section 4 of the Civil Defence Emergency Management Act 2002 other than a lifeline utility that is a network utility operator to which subsection (1)﻿(c) applies.